Token-Based Payment Systems: Introduction

 Modern digital payments make use of tokens and distributed ledgers in various ways.
 Digital tokens underpin much of decentralised finance in the form of cryptocurrency, and they can also be used to create central bank digital currency and stablecoins.
 Although tokens and distributed ledgers are often found together, tokens can be used without distributed ledgers, and distributed ledgers can be used without tokens.

 The use of digital tokens as a means of payment is not new.
 The core problem underpinning the tussle surrounding digital payment mechanisms is the absence of a perfect substitute for physical cash.
 Cash is a \textit{sui generis} kind of asset, uniquely functioning as both a physical possession and a claim on the central bank.
 In particular, account-based money, such as that which is offered by banks and closed-loop payment systems, are intrinsically linked to the identities of their users and subject to the performance of their fiduciaries, whereas token-based money can be used as bearer instruments.
-From the perspective of consumers, using accounts to make payments carries a set of intrinsic costs and risks associated with custodial relationships, including unwelcome surveillance and profiling, as well as the potential for paternalistic or abusive behaviour enabled by the power relationship between the account-holder and the fiduciary.
+From the perspective of consumers, using accounts to make payments carries a set of intrinsic costs and risks associated with custodial relationships, including unwelcome surveillance and gatekeeping enabled by the power relationship between the account-holder and the fiduciary.
 Such costs and risks have been recognised for over five decades~\cite{armer1968,armer1975} and motivated the development of token-based digital currency~\cite{chaum1982}.

 A distributed ledger is a ``ledger that is shared across a set of DLT nodes and synchronized between the DLT nodes using a consensus mechanism''~\cite{iso22739}.
 Distributed ledger technology (DLT) allows a set of participating peers to externalise their commitments, thus rendering themselves mutually accountable by establishing a shared version of the history of transactions.
 Cryptocurrencies are often implemented as decentralised systems with permissionless DLT systems at their core, although DLT can be used in other ways to support electronic payments.